holochain-gym/holochain-gym.github.io/docs/concepts/validation-rules.md

 };
 ```

 So!
 If you look closely, all the connections between the malicious agents and the other nodes have been closed.
-Effectively, the malicious agent has been booted out of the network, and the other agents won't talk to it again.
+Effectively the malicious agent has been booted out of the network, and the other agents won't talk to it again.

 Here is a brief description of what has happened:

 1. The malicious agent was able to update its own chain without any problems (after all, they control the code that is running on their computer).
-2. Then, they published the update to the Dht, to random nodes that are called "validators".
+2. Then they published the update to the DHT, to random nodes that are called "validators".
-3. When the validators received that publish, before accepting it, they have run the validation rules for our Dna.
+3. When the validators received that publication, before accepting it they have run the validation rules for our DNA.
-4. In this case, the update was not valid, and since we all agreed to play by the same rules just by being present in this Dna, we know that the malicious agent has cheated.
+4. In this case the update was not valid, and since we all agreed to play by the same rules just by being present in this DNA, we know that the malicious agent has cheated.
 5. We then proceed to sound the alarm, creating warrants for everyone in the network to make sure they know about the cheating.
-6. The nodes that receive those warrant run the validation rules themselves to know for sure, they close any connections they had with the cheating agent and they emit new warrants.
+6. The nodes that receive those warrants run the validation rules themselves to know for sure, and close any connection they had with the cheating agent and emit new warrants.

 ## But what happens with 51% of malicious nodes?

 But that surely cannot sustain a 51% attack... can it?

-In this other scenario, we have a network of 10 nodes, with only 4 of them being honests nodes.
+In this other scenario, we have a network of 10 nodes, with only 4 of them being honest nodes.
 This network has the same rules as the last one: one agent cannot update another agent's post.

 When you run this scenario, one of the malicious agents is going to update a post from another agent.
 What the other malicious agents will do is pretend that that action was valid, trying to convince the honest nodes that the update was valid in reality.